Tijuana Flats

 Tijuana Flats Tex-Mex is a privately held American restaurant chain serving Tex-Mex cuisine.
 It has over 91 locations (65 company owned and 26 franchised) throughout Florida, Alabama, Tennessee, North Carolina and Kentucky.
-Tijuana Flats restaurants are fast-casual hybrids with fresh food, hot sauce bars, art murals and off-beat culture.
-Customers order at the front counter and are served after taking a seat.

 The restaurant was founded in Winter Park, Florida, in 1995 by University of Central Florida graduate Brian Wheeler with in loans.
 The company had 18 locations before expanding out-of-state in 2004.